-in material strength and hardness.
+The raw material for the wire production is final strength is achieved through suitable in material strength and hardness.
 The required after the last drawing process.

-The raw material for the wire production is final strength is achieved through suitable wire rod.
+wire rod.
 It is drawn to the required dimen- measures, for example, heat treatment sions through drawing dies with graduated (patenting), number of drawing stages, etc. If diameters.
-This process results in an increase necessary, rope wires are galvanized before or
+This process results in an increase necessary, rope wires are galvanized before or consist of several strands.
+Production takes metal wires are strands or ropes.